 University Conduct Status Sanctions:

 Warning.
 A verbal or written notice given to a student whose behavior is in violation of university policy.
 May be given in conjunction with other disciplinary sanctions.

 University Suspension.
 Involuntary removal of the student from the university for a definite period of time, after which the student may be eligible to return.
-Readmission to the university may be granted after the conditions of the suspension have been satisfactorily met.
-The disciplinary sanction of suspension will be recorded on the student's official transcript.
+Readmission to the university may be granted after the suspension has been completed and when approved by the Dean of Students Office.

 University Residence Hall Status Sanctions:

 Residence Hall Suspension.
 Removal of the student from the residence halls for a definite period of time, after which the student may be eligible to return.
 Conditions for readmission may be imposed.

 Residence Hall Expulsion.
 Permanent removal of the student from the residence halls.